Construction of perfect tensors using biunimodular vectors: Biunimodular vectors that lead to perfect tensors

-The quantum circuit representation of these perfect tensors is shown in Fig.~(\ref{fig:quant_cir}).
-The price one pays to obtain such symmetric forms is that $\mathcal{U}'(\Lambda)$ is no longer diagonal in the maximally entangled basis considered in this work.
-A unifying notion for controlled unitaries, complex Hadamard matrices (Fourier gate is a complex Hadamard matrix), and dual unitaries is that of biunitaries \cite{Reutter_2019,claeys2023dualunitary}.
+A unifying notion for controlled unitaries, complex Hadamard matrices (Fourier gate is an example of a complex Hadamard matrix), and dual unitaries is that of biunitaries \cite{Reutter_2019,claeys2023dualunitary}.
 Therefore, Eq.~(\ref{eq:U_Lam_perfect}) can be viewed as a composition of biunitaries to obtain perfect tensors.
 Interestingly, multiplying the perfect tensors obtained from $\Lambda_{1,2,3}$ with local gates of the form $\mathbb{I} \otimes F_6$ or $ F_6 \otimes \mathbb{I}$ on both sides, results in complex Hadamard matrices of size 36, There are constructions of complex Hadamard matrices that are dual unitary \cite{gutkin2020exact,borsi2022remarks,claeys2022emergent} and 2-unitary \cite{ASA_2021,bruzda2023multiunitary}.
 To the best of our knowledge, none of these constructions result in 2-unitary complex Hadamard matrices of size 36.
-This work addresses this problem by providing an explicit construction of 2-unitary complex Hadamard matrices (CHM) of size 36 of the following form:
+This work provides an explicit construction of 2-unitary complex Hadamard matrices (CHM) of size 36 of the following form: